 Uniting The Punters

 The Grand National marks one of the biggest, if not the biggest day for betting shops and online sportsbooks.
 Many gambling operators like 888 offer various welcome bonuses for new punters to use on major events such as the National.

 Other major races and meetings such as the Derby and Royal Ascot will also attract interest, but nothing compares to the buzz that surrounds the National.

-Breaking New Ground
+Rachael Blackmore – Breaking New Ground

 Rachael Blackmore’s historic feat is likely to lead to more women taking up horse racing.
-We’ve seen this in other sports such as cricket while Fallon Sherrock’s success against the men has led to a higher take up in terms of female darts players.
+We’ve seen this in other sports such as cricket, while Fallon Sherrock’s success against the men has led to a higher take-up in terms of female darts players.

-Those that don’t choose to take up the sport can still enjoy a higher ratio of females taking part.
+Those who don’t choose to take up the sport can still enjoy a higher ratio of females taking part.
 At big meetings, most notably Royal Ascot, the race is a major social occasion.

 The sight of women performing well in an arena that has traditionally been dominated by men will surely boost that interest.

-She’s recorded a major breakthrough but what does the future hold for Rachael Blackmore?
+She’s recorded a major breakthrough, but what does the future hold for Rachael Blackmore?
 She was 32 when she won the Grand National on Minella Times and had already recorded some notable achievements by this point.

 Whatever happens, the future for Rachael Blackmore looks to be a bright one.
 In turn, she has made a major breakthrough for women jockeys which can only benefit the Grand National and the sport of horse racing as a whole.